openhive-network/hive/README.md

     --shared-file-dir=DIRECTORY_PATH - allows to specify a directory where dockerized hived will store its state file (shared_memory.bin).
 For best performance results, it should be located at ram-disk, inside subdirectory created under /dev/shm resource.

     Started container (and hived process) will create a log file: hived.log located in specified data directory (so in examples below: /home/hived/datadir/hived.log).
-    Container is always started in detached mode.
+    By default, container is always started in atached mode.
+You can detach it by using Ctrl-p Ctrl-q shortcuts as described in docker attach documentation
+    If you would like to start container in detached mode, you can pass --detach option to the run_hived_img.sh script.

     Logs can be also examined using docker logs feature: